idvorkin/idvorkin.github.io/_d/elder.md

   - /midlife
 ---

 Midlife has a marketing problem, the next word is always crisis.
-Chip Conley has lots of good insights here.
-This post talks about his books Modern Elder, Midlife, And From Strength to Strength a book on midlife for strivers
+Honestly, for good reason: Midlife is a new chapter of your life where the things you and society value are in decline.
+E.g. you're getting weaker and dumber.
+Embrace and optimize for that or suffer.
+Luckily there is a good formula here: both to embrace it, and to find new strengths to focus on.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->